sahilrajput03/sahilrajput03/learning-figma.md

 # Learning Figma

+You can invert the zoom scroll direction(which is better IMO) by - *Preferences > Invert zoom directions*.

 **Making a obs camera mark [here](https://youtu.be/_sqLa0LTloM).**

 **You can set the zoom level in figma from the right top corner.**